CodingOtaku/CodingOtaku/README.md

 You can find me at [codingotaku.com](https://codingotaku.com)

-[1] An example of my older commits being tagged to this new account (showing unmerged PR for reasosns) -> https://github.com/Halium/docs/pull/142
+[1] An example of my older commits being tagged to this new account (showing unmerged PR for reasons) -> https://github.com/Halium/docs/pull/142